Kodak Compact Microfiche Reader

 The bi-stable latch:

-The bi-stable strut that supports the projection screen is opened by pulling the bellows.
-A living hinge in the strut is molded in a slight dome to snap open.
-When the hinge is pressed through the rubber, the hinge buckles to fold flat. |
+The living hinge in the strut is molded in a slight dome to snap open.
+When the hinge is pressed through the rubber, the hinge buckles to fold flat.

-When closed, the keystoned projection screen can be seen, flat against the inside of the clear Fresnel lens.
-As the screen is opened, the right side of the screen is magnified by the Fresnel lens, to look rectangular. |
+As the keystoned screen is opened, the right side of the screen is magnified more than the left, to look rectangular.

 The Optical Condenser:

 The optical condenser in the handle, shows the lamp, lenses and 45° mirror in exploded view.
 The film gate is centered on the springy pressure plate.
-The three oval holes allow escaping air, from inside the reader, to vent through the condenser to cool the lamp when being closed.

 Folding and carrying:

-The Compact Reader is approximately the size of a sheet of typing paper, and folds to one inch thickness, making it easy to carry. |
+The Compact Reader is approximately the size of a sheet of typing paper, and folds to one inch thickness, making it easy to carry.

 Compact Microfiche Reader Features: